 146, Fahrgasse, Frankfurt, Germany

-The building at 146, Fahrgasse, was the offices of the Frankfurt business.
+The building that once stood at 146, Fahrgasse was the original offices of the Rothschild family business in Frankfurt.

 The Frankfurt bank

 In 1795, after the Frankfurt city council abolished the status that prohibited Jews from owning property outside of Judengasse, Mayer Amschel Rothschild relocated his business premises to Schnurgasse and his warehouse to Trierischer Hof outside the Jewish ghetto.
 In 1809 he bought a building site in the northern part of the Judengasse which had burnt down in 1796.

 Mayer Amschel died in 1812, and his eldest son, Amschel Mayer (1773-1855), took over the management of what was now the Frankfurt House in the Rothschild banking business.
 In 1813, a year after his father’s death, Amschel had an office building erected at 146, Fahrgasse to house the banking business of MA Rothschild & Sons.
 The imposing building, in the classical style, stood at the corner of Fahrgasse and the Judengasse.

 The Frankfurt house took a lead in the business of government bonds, while Amschel’s partners, his brothers Salomon (1774-1855) and Carl (1788-1855), travelled from court to court and congress to congress, making connections and negotiating contracts.
 Salomon and Carl eventually set up satellite Houses, in Vienna and Naples respectively, and continued to conduct major bond transactions on behalf of the Frankfurt House.